Healthy Foods for Busy Moms-To-Be

 It’s always important to stick to a diet that contains enough high-quality fats during pregnancy.
-So use your afternoon snack to do this — just keep an eye on your portion size.
+So use your afternoon snack to do this—just keep an eye on your portion size.
 A serving of marinated olives is a great way to be sure you’re getting in some good fats, but it also boosts your “good” cholesterol.
 In the mood for something sweeter?
 Try an acai and blueberry smoothie (check out the recipe below).
-Acai is chock full of antioxidants, omega 3s and 6s, and protein.
-It also gets bonus points for being a fatty fruit that won’t pack the pounds.
+Acai is chock-full of antioxidants, omega 3s and 6s and protein.
+It also gets bonus points for being a fatty fruit that won’t pack on the pounds.
 You can make the smoothie at home or buy it packaged and take it to-go.

 Recipe: Acai & Blueberry Protein Smoothie

 Acai is an Amazonian super-berry touted for its nutritional benefits.
 This berry duo offers a unique blend of antioxidants, and the omega fatty acids in the Acai make it a complete protein.
 With a teaspoon of powerful little chia seeds or 1 tablespoon hemp powder for an added protein kick, this energy-packed smoothie will surely become one of your favorites—babies love it too!
 You can find Sambazon Acai in the frozen fruit section of your grocery store.

 1 packet of acai pulp (Sambazon Smoothie Pack)

 1 tsp. chia seeds or 1 tbl. hemp protein powder

 1 3/4 cups water or apple juice

 Homemade granola for topping (optional)

 Place all ingredients in a high-speed blender and process until smooth.
 The mixture will be creamy.
 Place in a bowl and top with homemade granola, and banana slices.
 Whether you have it at breakfast, before nursing, or post-workout, this smoothie packs a powerful protein punch!